Reviews You Can Rely On

 Common Important Features

 This technology is increasingly common, especially since people often navigate trails and off-piste slopes using mapping features on their phones, not to mention documenting their epic adventures.
-Touchscreen compatibility is especially important in liners, which may be all that's left standing between you and a bitter winter breeze while you figure out where you are on the mountain.
+Touchscreen compatibility is especially important in liners, which may be left between you and a bitter winter breeze while you figure out where you are on the mountain.

 Credit: Clark Tate

 The location where your glove meets your jacket can affect how effectively it blocks the wind and weather from reaching your sensitive wrist area.
 For winter and ski versions, you usually have the choice between a gauntlet style designed to extend over the sleeve of your jacket or a simple cuff that fits underneath your jacket.
 We usually prefer a gauntlet style, as it creates a double layer that's an effective seal against wicked winter weather.
-Some gloves also have a velcro or buckled strap around the wrist that helps hold it in place and creates a more snug fit.
-Small tweaks can really improve the function of any handwear.
+Some gloves also have a velcro or buckled strap around the wrist that helps hold them in place and creates a more snug fit.
+Small tweaks can improve the function of any handwear.

 Ski-specific options often have more bells and whistles than the rest because they stand between you and frostbite when you're far from home.
 A leash, for example, can help you keep track of your gloves if you have to pull them off on the mountain.
 Keeping your clothing dry and out of the snow goes beyond comfort; it is a safety concern.
-A nose wipe patch certainly improves your comfort, and fun additions like a Tuskegee to clear the fog from your goggles can come in handy in a pitch.
+A nose wipe patch certainly improves your comfort, and fun additions like a Tuskegee to clear the fog from your goggles can come in handy in a pinch.

 Gloves like the Achiou Touch Screen Thermal liner offer exceptional value with excellent performance at a below average price.